Gus-Meyer/GroupProject/README.md

 * Database initialization

-* How to run the test suite
+#How to run the test suite
+Clone the file at

 * Services (job queues, cache servers, search engines, etc.)